arlionn/stata-pyforest/docs/install.md

 <p align="center"><img src="https://raw.githubusercontent.com/mdroste/stata-pyforest/master/docs/images/fig2.png"></p>

-4. If your Stata window looks like the screenshot above, then proceed to step 5.
+4. If your Stata window looks like the screenshot above, with a file path that includes the word Anaconda, then proceed to step 5.
 Otherwise, you will need to tell Stata where your Anaconda installation is with the "set python_exec" option.
+If you are on a Mac, refer to the "Frequently Asked Questions" below.

 <p align="center"><img src="https://raw.githubusercontent.com/mdroste/stata-pyforest/master/docs/images/fig2b.png"></p>